On Learning to Be Seen

 A leaf imprint in concrete, symbolizing resilience and permanence.

-You don’t write for approval.
-You write for the quiet recognition that happens when a reader finds themselves in your pages and feels understood.
+You’d never write for approval.
+You’d write for the quiet recognition that happens when a reader finds themselves in your pages and feels understood.

 Success is the quiet certainty that you told the story truthfully, even when it asked you to be seen.